 New Times has submitted a public records request for the report on Soria's arrest, which would include the arresting officer's first-person retelling of the incident.
 Per department policy, the officer is required to document the fact that he tackled Soria; the department has also come under fire as of late for omitting facts from police reports.

 Besides Soria and the other 13 misdemeanor arrests, two men, 21-year-old Jakob Beskind and 34-year-old Jamaar Williams, were arrested for allegedly assaulting a police officer, a felony.
 Police claim Williams attempted prevent officers from arresting protesters.

-As the Arizona Mirror reported, Beskind's father said cops charged Jakob with assault after he shot silly string at a camera a police officer was holding.
+Arizona Mirror reported, Beskind's father said cops charged Jakob with assault after he shot silly string at a camera a police officer was holding.
 The silly string also got on two of the officers in riot gear.

 According to court records on Beskind's arrest, police say the 21-year-old "pulled out what appeared to be a small aerosol canister containing an unknown chemical agent," then "sprayed the two officers in the face area, striking their face shields on there [sic] riot helmets."

 Correction: This article previously stated that the man who shouted, "They got him!" was arrested.
 He was not arrested, a man walking away who was nearby, Phil Martinez, was.